Let’s be honest: Even the highest-level performers and go-getters find themselves facing periods of anxiety and overwhelm.

 “In the object recognition test, Selank (0.3 mg/kg a day, 7 days, intraperitoneally) produced a cognitive-stimulating effect in 9 months rats not exposed to ethanol (p<0.05) and prevented the formation of ethanol-induced memory and attention disturbances (p<0.01) developing during alcohol withdrawal” (Source)

 “Selank prevented ethanol-induced impairment of short-term nonspatial memory in young rats by statistically significantly increasing the discrimination index (p <0.01) and the recognition index (p <0.01) of a new stimulus object.
 The drug per se did not have a statistically significant effect on the process of memory consolidation in rats not exposed to alcohol” (Source)

-As of right now, there currently exists a patent where Selank can be used to manage alcohol abstinence syndrome.
+As of right now, there currently exists a patent where the Selank peptide can be used to manage alcohol abstinence syndrome.

 Let’s just hope when the right day comes along, Selank will be both affordable and accessible to people who truly need it.

 As more studies are published on Selank, we are only at the very beginning of discovering all the ways in which it fixes various disease states and makes living life more worthwhile.

 I really hope the following uses are pursued with more rigor, as Selank could be awfully useful to an awful lot of people:

 - May possess antiviral properties